Interstate Compact on the Placement of Children (ICPC)

 • If the child is currently placed in Los Angeles County, inform the Out-of-County Services (OCS) Unit when an ICPC adoptive home study request has been received.

-3. Forward the ICPC packet to the Assignment Desk for the adoption home study to be assigned to an Adoption CSW.
+3. Forward the ICPC packet to the Assignment Desk for the adoption home study to be assigned to an Adoptions CSW.

-4. Complete Section IV of the ICPC 100A, upon receipt of the completed adoption home study from the APRD CSW.
+4. Complete Section IV of the ICPC 100A, upon receipt of the completed adoption home study from the Adoptions CSW.

 5. The following dates should be documented in CWS/CMS: